TamaLab/residem/docs/index.md

 ```{admonition} The Main **ResiDEM** functions in jiffy!
 :class: note
 ```
-ResiDEM is composed of a few command line utilities.
+ResiDEM is a tool which is composed of a few command line utilities.
 A detailed description of the [command line](command.md) utilities are found [here](command.md).
 The main function of the tool is to identify the residues associated with difference density in isomorphous difference density map.
-It also quantifies the difference density in single and multiple time periods collected at different experimental time delays.
+It also quantifies the difference density features(blob) in single and multiple time periods collected at different experimental time delays.

-- ``residem`` is a command line utility which takes three inputs for calculation: Refined reference structure, structure factor amplitudes or intensity profile of reference and triggered states.
+- ``residem`` is a command line utility which takes three inputs for its calculations: Refined reference structure(pdb), structure factor amplitudes or intensity profile of reference and triggered states as mtz files.
-This command line utility computes the isomorphous difference density map and identifies the difference density associated to particular residues.
-It generates results which can be further used for network visualization and other analyses.
+This command line utility computes the isomorphous difference density map and identifies the difference density blob associated to particular residues.
+It generates and saves the computed results which can be further used for network visualization and other analyses.

-- ``residem_svd_csv`` is a command line utility which takes a reference state pdb and other command line arguments and generates plots associated with difference density.
-It plots 1D,2D representation of normalized quantified difference density which is further used for network representation.
+- ``residem_svd_csv`` is a command line utility which takes a reference state pdb and other command line arguments.
+It
+generates plots associated with residues contributing to difference density blobs.
+It plots 1D,2D representation of normalized, quantified difference density which is further used for network representation.

-- ``residem_coot`` is a command line utility which requires two arguments: one that corresponds to reference state structure(pdb), and the other being the generated isomorphous difference density (DED) map.
+- ``residem_coot`` is a command line utility which requires two arguments: one that corresponds to reference state structure(pdb), and the other being the generated isomorphous difference density (DED) map in `.ccp4` format.

-A detailed version of command line argument can be seen in [command line](command) section.
+A detailed version of command line arguments can be seen in [command line](command) section.